Vulnerability Disclosure Program

 Rewards

-Qwilr may at its sole discretion offer nominal rewards (including monetary rewards) for new vulnerability reports.
+Qwilr may at its sole discretion offer nominal rewards (including monetary rewards) for new and unique vulnerability disclosures.
 Qwilr will base any rewards on the completeness of the report and the risk to Qwilr and its customers (rather the severity).
-All security researchers who have worked with us to improve the security of Qwilr will be added to our Hall of Fame.
+Security researchers who have worked with us to improve the security of Qwilr can be found on our Hall of Fame.

-• Examples: Remote code execution, unrestricted access to underlying file systems or databases, or vulnerabilities bypassing significant security controls.
+• Examples: Remote code execution, unrestricted access to underlying file systems or databases, or bypassing security controls to gain significant access across the system.

-• Examples: Elevated privileges or unauthorised access to other Qwilr customer accounts, or vulnerabilities that lead to significant access of customer generated content.
+• Examples: Unauthorised access to read or modify other customer accounts, or significant unauthorised access of customer generated content.

-• Examples: The ability to deliver malicious content to individual creators or consumers of Qwilr, such as XSS, SSRF, and open redirects.
+• Examples: Privilege escalation within an account that leads to data modification, the ability to deliver malicious content to individual creators or consumers, such as XSS, SSRF, and open redirects.

-Others : Recognition on Qwilr's Hall of Fame
+Others (aka everything else): Recognition on Qwilr's Hall of Fame

-• Valid security vulnerabilities that don’t fall into the above ratings or apply to third-party of external services.
+• Valid security vulnerabilities that don’t fall into the above ratings such as subscription / feature elevation, information disclosure within an account, or that apply to third-party / external services.

 Submissions from people who are subject to international sanctions will not be eligible for monetary rewards.